Hybrid Worship and Gatherings

 See the downloads section below for more detailed resources.

 Looking for a deeper dive into the details of this topic?
 Check out the Facebook Group "Quaker Gatherings: Best Practices & Creative Exploration" for on-going conversation with a global community of Quakers.
+You can also find an expanded reading list on the topic at Kathleen Wooten's (Fresh Pond, MA) blog, "Being the Church Online."

 This three-page handout from Quaker retreat center Pendle Hill describes the nuts and bolts of their own experiment with hybrid worship including technology used and instructions for the "care of meeting" role